-he introduction of the National Health Service [NHS] and the Community Care Act (1990) specified that any adult aged 18 or over and is eligible for health and social care services from a LA requires comprehensive assessment of their care and support needs.
+The historical development of the integration between health and social care has been significantly shaped by the implementation of policy and legislative requirements.
+Previously separate guiding principles for the delivery of independent services required transformative changes following the introduction of the National Health Service [NHS] and the Community Care Act (1990) specified that any adult aged 18 or over and is eligible for health and social care services from a LA requires comprehensive assessment of their care and support needs.
 This early legislation directed local authorities to provide community services for adults with complex care needs, which would prevent or delay admission to residential or nursing care.
+However, the focal distinction between Health and Social Care has been a prevalent obstacle to their provision of integrated services (Kuluski et al, 2017).

+In particular, primary challenges highlighted in literature [and in the media] is the policy context in areas such as workforce development and the funding of necessary healthcare and social care services.
+For example, to meet nursing and accommodation needs.
+However, a key barrier to the integration of health and social care at the operational level has been the absence of developing and implementing skills that meet service demands (Health and Care Research Wales, 2018).
+Standards of service are set out in National Frameworks and benchmarked by bodies inspecting, regulating and auditing ICS in Wales and provide practice guidance regarding workforce planning for service delivery requirements (ibid).
+However, although identifying what skills and knowledge are needed to align with what the citizen[s] needs, practice strategies for the learning and training needs for workforce development and reform are dependent on sufficient funding for this essential service need (Hill et al, 2020).

 In Wales, publication of a later Government paper Sustainable Social Services for Wales: A Framework for Action (2011), highlighted challenges faced by public services and provided a framework for the reform of social services that aimed to prioritise areas for action in order to meet the citizen’s needs (WG, 2020).
 Whilst there is no single policy paper for integrated care in Wales, an initial policy document commissioned by the Welsh Government to support integrated health and social care policy development summarised the key determinants of successful integration, with a policy objective that local organisations meet these requirements (Health and Well-being Best Practice and Innovation Board [BPiB], 2013).

+The vision for the integration of health and social care also impacts the commissioning level of integrated delivery systems.
+While the governance of integrated systems in Wales has diverged from developments in the United Kingdom, transformational changes implemented by central government have reformed health and social care systems to shape the provision of medical and social care services in an ICS.
+Policies that advocated more choice for citizens engaging with services and greater competition for National Health Service [NHS] providers were introduced.
+However, the establishment of an Internal Market imposed the separation of suppliers and purchasers, thereby introducing a system of provider selection and affordability as LAs received a budget for registered patients (Health and Care Research Wales, 2018).
+Nonetheless, the obligation for provider choice has been an ongoing area of contention in terms of payment for health and social care needs (ibid).
+Indeed, the core principles of the provision of ‘free’ NHS healthcare have become inextricably intertwined with a market-based approach to healthcare services, whereby health and social care commissioning utilises both public and independent services.
+In practice however, citizens who have healthcare and nursing care needs are engaging with the social care system, in which care is means tested.